joshmatz/supertest-example/README.md

 ### Faux-authentication

-All right, to keep it simple — and not add complications like session management — we're going to store a list of users in memory in an array.
+All right, to keep it simple — and not add silly complications like passwords — we're going to store a list of users in memory in an array.
 This array will reset every time our server is started.
 We'll create an `/api/register` endpoint that pushes a user into the array and we'll create an `/api/login` endpoint that returns us an item from that array.
 We'll require some validation on these endpoints to ensure a valid user is created upon registration and a valid user is being requested upon login.

 Let's get started.
 First, copy and paste this code right below `var app = new express();` in your `server.js` file: